 Glossary of difficult words used on my website(s)

-(adjective) departing from what's correct;
+(adjective) departing from what's correct / an accepted standard;

 (verb) declare (someone) free from guilt, obligation, or punishment;